Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Tulane Stats and Trends

-- The Green Wave covered the spread in their only game when underdogs by 26.5 points or more.

-- Tulane's games this season have gone over the point total six times in seven opportunities (85.7%).
+- Tulane's games this year have eclipsed the over/under in 85.7% of its opportunities (six times in seven games with a set point total).

-- Tulane is 2-5 against the spread and 1-6 overall in games when it records more than 14.6 points.
+- Tulane is 2-5 against the spread and 1-6 overall when the team scores more than 14.6 points.

-- When Tulane picks up more than 296.4 yards, the team is 2-5 against the spread and 1-6 overall.
+- Tulane is 2-5 against the spread and 1-6 overall when the team totals over 296.4 yards.

 - This year the Green Wave have 16 turnovers, three fewer than the Bearcats have takeaways (19).